 With its innovative approach, intermedix provides doctors with the right information at the right time so they can detect rare diseases sooner.
-WICOM Assist is a digital assistant in the Physician Information System (AIS).
-Based on numerous individual parameters, it finds certain combinations or patient groups, actively helping doctors with useful scientific content.
+Based on numerous individual parameters, a digital assistant in the Physician Information System finds certain combinations or patient groups, actively helping doctors with useful scientific content.
 The aim is to highlight possible correlations for doctors while providing them with all relevant information in the busy surgery setting.

 Together with Dr. Ingo Wolf from Shire (now part of Takeda), intermedix has developed a digital assistant like this for the condition hereditary angioedema (HAE), a rare, genetic disorder.
 Common signs of HAE include recurrent swellings (oedemas) of the skin in various regions of the body, the respiratory system and internal organs.
 The biggest challenge is that HAE’s non-specific symptoms often prevent an early diagnosis.

 Mr Wolf, why is it so difficult to diagnose HAE?

 Recurrent swellings affecting the arms, legs, face, gastro-intestinal tract or even in the pharynx are common signs of HAE but are not conclusive.
 These symptoms are often confused with an allergy, gastroenterological or gynaecological diseases, delaying the right diagnosis for years.
 In Germany, it still takes around nine years to diagnose an HAE sufferer.
 An early diagnosis is crucial for patients since swelling attacks in the laryngeal region can be fatal.
 Skin oedemas are not life-threatening but can be so painful and disfiguring that patients suffering frequent acute HAE attacks tend to be socially withdrawn.
 There is at present no cure for patients suffering from HAE attacks.
 However, there are effective treatments that can interrupt or prevent swelling attacks.
 An enormous relief for sufferers.